david-zip/optimization/practice/notes.md

 - What should the magnitude of the hyper-parameters be?
   - One paper said to use 2
   - Another paper said to use 0.2
+  - Tune parameters to match the problem I am working on
 - Weight decay?

 ## Artificial Bee Colony (ABC)